chatox/networks-science-course/practicum/ps03_ipython_notebook_for_c_programmers.md

 For this example to work, you must be careful not to introduce any space/indentation at the beginning of a line, because **indentation is important in Python**.

 Execute that cell by pressing `Shift-Enter`.
 The result appears (the perimeter of a circumference of radius 3), and a new cell is created.
+You can also press `Control-Enter` if you do not want to create a new cell.

 Type more code into the second cell:

     print(5*r)

 As you can see, the variables are preserved from cell to cell.

 # 2. Language basics: from C to Python